Monday, February 02, 2026

 Visa activated

-First we celebrate our one year anniversary : ) Stella, Mimi and Miho celebrate with us.
+First up we celebrate our one year anniversary : ) Stella, Mimi and Miho celebrate with us.
 It's all our first time at a Taiwanese steakhouse.
 The girls are happy.
 Dinah and I are also happy, but also exhausted.

 We finally make it back to Hong Kong late on Sunday.
 So touched that our friends go with us on this cross-border trip.
 Here's our photo right after getting our new visa activated.
 Now we really need some sleep.